|Success is when you complete the objective|

 - cottage cheese

-By trial and error, he was able to add 35 to 40 grams of carbohydrates per day and still not be hungry, provided he added them gradually enough.
+By trial and error, he was able to add 35 to 40 grams of carbohydrates per day, continue losing weight and still not be hungry, provided he added them gradually enough.
 Those few extra carbs made room for the vegetables, strawberries with whipped cream, and melon balls that he had been missing.

 He was even able to indulge in an occasional Scotch before dinner without affecting his rate of weight loss.